ymlai87416/CarND-Capstone/report/control.md

 Throttle is controlled by a PID controller, for implementation detail, please refer to `src/twist/twist_controller/pid.py`

-Steering is controlled by a yaw controller, and the implementation is at `src/twist/twist_controller/yaw_controller.py`
+Steering is controlled by a yaw controller and a PID controller, and the implementation is at `src/twist/twist_controller/yaw_controller.py`

 The yaw controller performs the following
 * Find out the angular_velocity<sub>current</sub> = angular_velocity<sub>propose</sub> / linear_velocity<sub>propose</sub> *